 Our Research / Case Studies /

-For this case study, we are conducting over 60 in-depth interviews with multiple stakeholder groups (genetics experts, patient advocates, and patients/community members) to identify challenges and potential policy options related to improving access to genetic testing among Hispanic/Latinx groups, with special attention to the heterogeneity of the US Hispanic/Latinx population.
-The project includes a focus on policy translation, where Amanda will communicate her empirical findings and policy implications to stakeholders, policymakers, and the scientific community.
+For this case study, we are conducting over 60 in-depth interviews with multiple stakeholder groups (genetics experts, patient advocates, and patients/community members) to identify challenges and potential policy options related to improving access to genetic testing among Hispanic/Latino groups, with special attention to the heterogeneity of the US Hispanic/Latino population.
+The study includes a focus on policy translation, where we will communicate our empirical findings and policy implications to stakeholders, policymakers, and the scientific community.